lmns-solutions/arduino-interactive-lessons/esp32/led-blink.md

 ## Code

-The code is the exact same as the original Arduino [Blink lesson](../arduino/led-blink.md) (be forewarned: it won't be for the [fade](led-fade.md) lesson).
+The code is the exact same as the original Arduino {% include tlink.html id='arduino-led-blink' text='Blink lesson' %} (be forewarned: it won't be for the {% include tlink.html id='esp32-led-fade' text='fade' %} lesson).
 The hard part here is just getting the wiring right and figuring out which pins correspond to what!

 Given that this should be review, try writing a Blink implementation without consulting our solution below.
 You can do it!